kota7/pypacktest/docs/index.md

 ## Include and Use Data Files

 We may want to include data files within our package.
-To do so, we simply locate files somewhere in the package tree, and then indicate that we want to include them in the package in the `setup.py`.
-If we omit that, then `pip` will ignore files not with `.py` extention.
+To do so, we simply locate files somewhere in the package tree, and then express our intention to include them in the `setup.py`.
+If we omit that, then `pip` would ignore files not with `.py` extention.

 Let us start with a simple example.
-Let's add a text file in the `testpack/`.
+Add a text file as below in the `testpack/` folder.

 *wilde.txt*
 ```